perses/perses/docs/api/dashboard.md

 spec: <Plugin specification>
 ```

-We are supporting only prometheus for the `TimeSeriesQuery` for the moment.
+Perses supports only Prometheus for the `TimeSeriesQuery` for the moment.
-Please look at the [Prometheus plugin documentation](../plugin/prometheus.md#datasource) to know the spec for the `PrometheusTimeSeriesQuery`.
+Please look at the [Prometheus documentation](../plugins/prometheus.md#datasource) to know the spec for the `PrometheusTimeSeriesQuery`.

 ### Layout specification